Nitrogen Sparger

 FAQ about nitrogen sparging and nitrogen sparger

-1. What is nitrogen sparging?
+1. What is Nitrogen Sparging?

-Nitrogen sparging is a process in which nitrogen gas is injected into a liquid, typically water or a liquid solution, to create a specific effect.
+In short, Nitrogen sparging is a process in which nitrogen gas is injected into a liquid, typically water or a liquid solution, to create a specific effect.
 It can include aerating the liquid to promote the growth of beneficial bacteria, creating an inert atmosphere, or dissolving and extracting valuable minerals or metals.

 2. What are the benefits of nitrogen sparging?